PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

      Replace the current TLS tickets key by a new random one.

+  .. method:: DOHFrontend:setTicketsKeyAddedHook(callback)

+     .. versionadded:: 1.9.0

+    Set a Lua function that will be called everytime a new tickets key is added.
+The function receives:

+    * the key content as a string
+    * the keylen as an integer

+    See :doc:`../advanced/tls-sessions-management` for more information.

   .. method:: DOHFrontend:setResponsesMap(rules)

      Set a list of HTTP response rules allowing to intercept HTTP queries very early, before the DNS payload has been processed, and send custom responses including error pages, redirects and static content.